tendermint/tendermint/scripts/qa/reporting/README.md

 #
 # This will generate a plot in a PNG file called 'tm034.png' in the current
 # directory based on the reporting tool CSV output in the "raw.csv" file.
 The
-# default title of the plot is overridden below.
+# '-t' flag overrides the default title at the top of the plot.

 ./latency_throughput.py \
     -t 'Tendermint v0.34.x Latency vs Throughput' \